econompark/econompark.github.io/_research/research.md

   - "Do news articles contain information useful for forecasting copper prices?", *Journal of The Korean Data Analysis Society*, 2025, 27(4), 1063--1080 (single-authored)

 ## Working Papers
-  - "A parametric specification test for Roy models" (with Chirok Han)
+  - "A parametric specification test for Roy models" (with Chirok Han, draft available)
   - "Bootstrap inference on imputation-based treatment effect estimation with high-dimensional fixed effects" (with Sang Soo Park, draft forthcoming)

 ## Work in Progress